Giftedsayrah/Delete-an-Obsolete-EC2-Instance/README.md

 1. Confirm the instance name and region.
 2. Ensure it is the correct instance before proceeding.
-If the Name column is not visible:
-- Click the settings icon
-- Enable the **Name** column.

 ## Step 4: Terminate the Instance